malotian/webinar-pingfed-pingam/README.md

 **Products:**

-- PingFederate 12.1
+- PingFederate 12.2
-- PingDirectory 10.1
+- PingDirectory 10.2
-- PingAM 7.5 (ForgeRock Intelligent Access 7.5)

-**Integration Kits:**

-- PingAM Integration Kit 1.0
+- PingAM 8.0.1
+- PingDS 8.0

 Download those products, place them here: **./products/...** and follow the **README.md** instructions per product.

 Licenses for PingFederate and PingDirectory should be requested at your CSM.

-Download the integration kit:
+Additionally, download the PingAM integration kit:

 - **https://www.pingidentity.com/en/resources/downloads/pingfederate.html**
 - tab **Add-Ons**

 Unzip the file and place the extracted jar-file at this location:

-- **docker-build/add-ons/pingfederate/pf-pingam-adapter-1.0.jar**
+- **docker-build/add-ons/pingfederate/pf-pingam-adapter-1.2.jar**

 ## Prepare your environment

 The setup uses these technologies throughout:

 - Docker
+- Java11
+- Maven
 - Make (this is just for convenience)
-- Maven
-- Java11

 **Note:** further down are instructions on how to build this setup if Maven is not available!